pieterdewachter/payment-extention/README.md

 # payment-extention

-small payment extension for the Chrome Browser.
+Small payment extension for the Chrome Browser.